 Any performance failure on the part of our existing or future manufacturers could delay clinical development or marketing approval.
 We do not currently have arrangements in place for redundant supply or a second source for bulk drug substance.
 If our current CMOs for preclinical and clinical testing cannot perform as agreed, we may be required to replace such CMOs.
 Although we believe that there are several potential alternative manufacturers who could manufacture our product candidates, we may incur added costs and delays in identifying and qualifying any such replacement manufacturer or be able to reach agreement with any alternative manufacturer.
-Further, our third-party manufacturers may experience manufacturing or shipping difficulties due to resource constraints or as a result of natural disasters, labor disputes, unstable political environments, or public health epidemics such as the recent COVID-19 pandemic.
-If our current third-party manufacturers cannot perform as agreed, we may be required to replace them on a timely basis or at all.
+Further, our third-party manufacturers may experience manufacturing or shipping difficulties due to resource constraints or as a result of natural disasters, labor disputes, unstable political environments, or public health epidemics such as the COVID-19 pandemic.
+If our current third-party manufacturers cannot perform as agreed, we may be required to replace such manufacturers and we may be unable to replace them on a timely basis or at all.